-- 2. If the Library Browser displays in front of the Project Browser, click on the Project Browser's tab to make it active. - 3.
-Click the arrow next to the "Pages" folder to expand a list of the pages in the layout file that are currently in use.
-In a new layout, only Pages 0 and 1 will be listed.

-• Notice the icons beside each page.
-Page 0 is specified as a Page Template, while Page 1 is a page with content.
+- Click the arrow next to the "Pages" folder to expand a list of the pages in the layout file that are currently in use.
+In a new layout, only Pages 0 and 1 will be listed. - Notice the icons beside each page.
+Page 0 is specified as the currently "open" page, while Page 1 is a page with content.

-4. Right-click on Page 1 in the Project Browser and select Edit Page Information .
+2. Right-click on Page 1 in the Project Browser and select Edit Page Information 🖾.

-5. In the Layout Page Information dialog:
+3. In the Layout Page Information dialog: